alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 └── yarn.lock
 ```

-Let's also have a look at the _package.json_ file to see what's installed:
+Let's also inspect the _package.json_ file to see what's installed:

 ```json
 {